Internal marketing: a guide to boosting company culture

 First, your team is talking to potential customers every day — and you want to make those interactions count.
 This is especially true of your sales team, of course, but it also includes customer success, designers, marketers, HR, and even developers and engineers.
 Everyone in your team is a potential brand ambassador — even if they're just sharing your company content on social media.

-Second, there are a myriad of benefits to building a strong company culture, from productivity and efficiency gains to higher retention and streamlined recruitment.
+Second, there are myriad benefits to building a strong company culture, from productivity and efficiency gains to higher retention and streamlined recruitment.
 It’s impossible to build this culture if your team isn’t invested in a brand, or doesn’t know enough to be invested in your company’s product and goals.

 This is where internal marketing comes into play.